snowbillr/decreejs/README.md

 # Decree JS
-A fluent API for responding to keyboard input.

 Decree JS provides allows you to execute a function when a specified key sequence is pressed.
 To register a key sequence with Decree JS, you use the `decree.when` method.